Jasonkhawbung/tron-tvl-list/README.md

 ##### Oracle used (WINkLink/Chainlink/Band/API3/TWAP or any other that you are using):
 WINkLink

-##### forkedFrom (Does your project originate from another project):
+##### forkedFrom (Does your project originate from another project):It come from Tronscan

 ##### methodology (what is being counted as tvl, how is tvl being calculated):
 All tokens staked in the pool MINUS borrowed assets are counted as TVL.
-Borrowed assets are not included in the TVL.
+Borrowed assets are not included in the TVL= $21,138,881,069
 ```